-Monitored and moderate exercise has proven affective since it maintains muscle mass and aids in joint flexibility.
-Too much exercise, however, can do damage by hastening the destruction of connective tissue.
-Arthritic dogs should definitely be trained to avoid jumping repeatedly.
-Also, thought ought to avoid any sort of activity that involves standing on their hind legs (like begging) as these activities create extra stress on the joints.
+Moderate exercise has been shown to be beneficial as it maintains muscle mass and assists in joint flexibility.
+Too much exercise, however, should be avoided as it can hasten the degeneration of connective tissue.
+Arthritic dogs should definitely be trained to avoid jumping repeatedly or to do any sort of activity that involves standing on their hind legs (like begging) as these activities create extra stress on the joints.
 Dogs with pain and lameness should be exercised on a leash or a harness.
 The purpose of the harness is to prevent aggressive movements and to make sure that the pressure from the leash is more evenly distributed.
-Running, particularly on pavement with a human partner should be avoided at any cost.
-Another low-impact exercise that can provide both great exercise while avoiding high pressure injuries is swimming.
-Exercise can be achieved while enjoying the benefits of weightlessness in the water.
+Another extremely advisable plan of action is to make sure that an overweight or obese dog loses weight.
+The additional weight causes undue stress on the joints which can aggravate the symptoms of arthritis.

 Other steps can be taken to protect your dog from further deterioration of its joints.
 Making sure that its stride is normal can be one of these.
 Make sure that its nails are clipped to their proper length to ensure that they stride normally.
 Also padded carpets in the house can greatly decrease the impact felt by the dog’s joints around the house.
 Additionally, a comfortable and warm bed for the dog can go a long way in making sure that its joints are well protected as it rests (which older dogs must do more and more as they age).
 Given the proper conditions, a dog with canine arthritis can live many happy and comfortable years.